 So—Which is Right for You?

 This isn’t an exhaustive list by any means; but these are the best.
-You’ll find something cheap and cheerful on AliExpress that can thrust if you want, but don’t expect it to last long, it won’t sync up to videos, and you’ll quickly tire of it.
+You’ll find plenty of cheap and cheerful thrusting masturbators on AliExpress, for instance.
+But don’t expect them to last long, they won’t sync up to videos, and you’ll quickly tire of them.

 But which is right for you?